ayahbash/ayahbash/README.md

-## hello, i'm Ayah! 🌟
+## hello, i'm Aya! 🌟

 - 👩‍💻 computer science student
 - 🌐 passionate about open source and free software
-- 🐧 Linux enthusiast; enjoys customization
+- 🐧 Linux enthusiast; enjoys ricing
 - 🧠 currently learning Python
 - 🛡️ advocate for privacy and security
 - 🌱 here to contribute and learn!